Miguel O. Mercado

 "Time-reversal symmetry breaking": magnon (spin-wave) propagating through a honeycomb lattice.
 (Credit: NIST)

 Guitar performance at the 2023 MIT Summer Research Closing Ceremony.
-Featured: Angelina Rogatch (violin, physical chemist), Derick Flores (piano, particle physicist).
+Featured: Angelina Rogatch (violin, physical chemist), Derick Flores (piano, astrophysicist).